-32 million people attend a music festival in the United States each year, according to statistics about 3.57% of that crowd will be made up of assholes.
+32 million people attend a music festival in the United States each year.
+According to some statistics I just made up, about 3.57% of that crowd will be made up of assholes.
 Some people are assholes by nature, we can’t help or change that, this article isn’t for them.
-There are some of us are accidental assholes, by being “that guy” or “that girl” you can really put a damper on some one else’s good time.
+There are some of us are accidental assholes, by being “that guy” or “that girl” you can really put a damper on someone else’s good time.

 I apologize to anyone who had to witness and experience that.
 I was young and stupid, I hope this article will help some of you new festival goers, maybe even some of you veterans get the most out of your festival, without ruining someone else’s good time.

 - Totems – I’m a big fan of totems.
 They’re a great way to meet new friends, be creative, get a laugh and help with finding lost friends.
 If you have a totem, please make sure it is a decent length pole.
 It sucks when you’re standing in a crowd and a low hanging totem is completely blocking the sage.
 Instead of seeing Father John Misty command the stage, you see Kayne West as a gay fish.
 If you make a totem hold it high or get a long pole.

 - Cell Phones – Like most people I like to snap a few pictures of a show.
 Totally normal and understandable.
 Take the phone out maybe 3 times per set, keep it our for 30 seconds, put it away.
 Please do not Snap Chat the entire set.
 Please do not take 15 minute long videos with your phone 5 inches above your head.
 Most people want to watch the music on stage as it unfolds in real time, not through your phone screen.